-If megapixels tell you nothing, price is a poor indicator of quality and the market is awash with technical jargon, what can you rely on to sort the best from the rest?
+If megapixels don't tell the full story and the market is awash with technical jargon, what can you rely on to sort the best from the rest?
 The answer is a comparative test that looks at only a camera's output and ease of use, without relying on brand reputation or a tester's prejudice that could influence the results.

 Before we begin testing a camera, we make an exhaustive list of its features and specifications.
 Manufacturers' specifications often leave out protruding parts or batteries, so we measure most things to try to give you information that relates to actual use.